 If you’re looking for the best turkey meatballs then this is the recipe!
-Make these ahead of time to freeze for healthy dinners throughout the month!
+They are baked in the oven, juicy, flavorful, and you can freeze for healthy dinners throughout the month!
+These ground turkey meatballs are the best you’ll ever eat!

 Now I’m not one to say that I’m the best at anything – it’s important to be humble.
 Nobody likes a bragger…just saying.
-However, these are the best turkey meatballs!
+However, these is the best turkey meatball recipe!
 Wait, did I just brag!

 Okay maybe I did, but it’s not just me that says this.
 I’ve made these ground turkey meatballs numerous times for parties over the last year and every time someone blurts out “these are the best meatballs ever” and/or “these are the juiciest meatballs”.